 2. Don't Make a Noise While Eating

-Most restaurants close by 8 PM.
-If you try to dine after 7 PM, you might find that even open restaurants may not accept new customers.
-During our last visit to Fukuoka in 2025, we noticed that by 8 PM, most places were closed except for izakayas.
-The ideal time for dinner in Japan is around 6 PM.
+Most restaurants in Japan close by 8 PM.
+If you try to dine after 7 PM, even open restaurants may not accept new customers.
+For example, during our last visit to Fukuoka in 2025, we noticed that by 8 PM, most places were closed except for izakayas.

-In Japan, many places, like souvenir shops at attractions, many restaurants, and taxi drivers, do not accept credit cards.
+In Japan, in many places, like souvenir shops at attractions, many restaurants, and taxi drivers, you can only pay by cash.
 It's important to always have enough cash on hand.

 5. Don't Talk on Your Phone on Trains, or in Cafés